 9. The Dairy Den

-This soft-serve ice-cream and doughnut store on Sea Point’s busy main road has made childhood dreams all over the Mother City come true, with its pretty-in-pink decor and brightly coloured treats.
-Come summer sunshine or winter rain, this little store is always packed.
+Inspired by their family’s ice cream business and fond childhood memories of cones, drips and drizzles, Tasia Donaldson and Lexi Van Kets opened The Dairy Den in October 2017.
+And now, this soft-serve ice cream and doughnut store on Sea Point’s busy main road has made childhood dreams all over the Mother City come true, with its pretty-in-pink decor and brightly coloured treats.
+Come summer sunshine or winter rain, this little store is sure to be packed.

 Where to find it 148 Main Road, Sea Point, Cape Town